 At the highest level, cost-cutting can involve a complete reassessment of an institution’s footprint and channels.
 Low-traffic branches may be shut down and replaced with a few ATMs or ITMs, or certain roles might be outsourced to lower-cost service providers.

-Efficiency can also become from increasing revenue to make any costs worthwhile.
+Bank branch efficiency can also become from increasing revenue to make any costs worthwhile.

 Historically, the most common way to boost customer/member revenue has been by getting them to consolidate accounts and loans at one bank or credit union.
 Digital banking hasn’t changed the idea behind this strategy, but it has altered how people consolidate accounts.
 Since digital banking can be done from home, institutions must make it extremely convenient for existing customers/members to access services or get loans to keep them from using another service.